Retry-After semantics. The no-auth GET /v1/health and GET /v1/help

 Retry-After.
 Take the max ofRetry-Afterand your own back-off so you don’t out-aggressive yourself. - Reuse the same

 X-RateLimit-Remaininghits 0.
-The header ships on every response, so a well-behaved client can throttle itself before a 429 ever fires.
+The header ships on rate-limited responses, so a well-behaved client can throttle itself before a 429 ever fires.

-POST /v1/sendsandPOST /v1/automation/runs, you don’t need to call the API again to wait for delivery — poll the run.
+POST /v1/sendsandPOST /v1/automations/triggers/{triggerEventId}/fire, you don’t need to call the API again to wait for delivery.
+Poll the run.

 Need Help?